Zeno97/cordova-plugin-jitsi-meet-sdk/README.md

     console.log(listener);

     switch(listener){
-        case "onConferenceWillJoin":
-            //you are going to join into conference break;
-        case "onConferenceJoined":
+        case "CONFERENCE_JOINED":
-            //you are full entered into conference
+            //Broadcasted when a conference was joined.
             break;
+        case "CONFERENCE_TERMINATED":
+            //Broadcasted when the active conference ends, be it because of user choice or because of a failure. break;
-        case "onConferenceTerminated":
+        case "CONFERENCE_WILL_JOIN":
-            //you left the conference
+            //Broadcasted before a conference is joined.
             break;
-        case "onCreate":
+        case "AUDIO_MUTED_CHANGED":
-            //JitsiMeetActivity is created
+            //Broadcasted when audioMuted state changed
             break;
-        case "onDestroy":
+        case "VIDEO_MUTED_CHANGED":
-            //JitsiMeetActivity is destroyed
+            //Broadcasted when videoMuted state changed
             break;
+        case "PARTICIPANT_JOINED":
+            //Broadcasted when a participant has joined the conference. break;
+        case "PARTICIPANT_LEFT":
+            //Broadcasted when a participant has joined the conference. break;
+        case "ENDPOINT_TEXT_MESSAGE_RECEIVED":
+            //Broadcasted when an endpoint text message is received. break;
-        case "onBackPressed":
+		case "PARTICIPANTS_INFO_RETRIEVED":
-            //has been pressed backbutton inside JitsiMeetActivity
-            break;
+            //Broadcasted when a RETRIEVE_PARTICIPANTS_INFO action is called. break;
-        case "onNewIntent":
+		case "CHAT_MESSAGE_RECEIVED":
-            //JitsiMeetActivity has fired onNewIntent event
-            break;
+            //Broadcasted when a chat text message is received. break;
-        case "onUserLeaveHint":
+		case "CHAT_TOGGLED":
-            //JitsiMeetActivity is in Picture in Picture mode break;
+            //Broadcasted when the chat dialog is opened or closed. break;
     }
 });